End of Life Software Best Practices for Agencies (and Customers)

 What is meant by “support” anyway?

-Verizon is a major US communications company, and in its 2024 Data Breach Investigation Report, it highlighted that security vulnerability exploitation as an initial access method nearly tripled and accounted for 14% of breaches.
+This isn’t a theoretical problem.
+Verizon, a major US communications company, reported in its 2024 Data Breach Investigation Report that security vulnerability exploitation as an initial access method nearly tripled and made up 14% of breaches.

 Best Practice